Vietnam urges Malaysia free 2nd woman in N. Korean killing

-HANOI, Vietnam (AP) — Vietnam is urging Malaysia to release the second woman accused of killing the estranged half brother of North Korea’s leader.
+HANOI, Vietnam (AP) — Vietnam has urged Malaysia to release the second woman accused of killing the estranged half brother of North Korea’s leader.

-Foreign Minister Pham Binh Minh made the plea in a phone call Tuesday with his counterpart, Saifuddin Abdullah.

-A statement posted on the ministry’s website said Minh requested the Malaysian court conduct a fair trial and free Doan Thi Huong.
+Foreign Minister Pham Binh Minh made the plea in a phone call Tuesday with his counterpart, Saifuddin Abdullah, according to a statement on the ministry website.
+It said Minh requested the Malaysian court conduct a fair trial and free Doan Thi Huong.

 Malaysia on Monday dropped the murder charge against her co-defendant, Indonesian Siti Aisyah, who has returned to her home village.